-For her birthday in May 2016 American journalist and author Nina Teicholz came up with a brilliant idea: buy her bestselling book, The Big Fat Surprise, as a present for someone you really love.
+For her birthday in May 2016, American journalist and author Nina Teicholz has a brilliant idea.
+Buy her bestselling book, The Big Fat Surprise, as a present for someone you really love – or yourself.

-Better still, buy it from the Hickory Stick Book Shop, an independent US book store located in Washington Depot, Connecticut, for more than 60 years, and she’ll sign and dedicate it.
-That includes for yourself if you haven’t yet bought a copy.
+Better still, buy it from the Hickory Stick Book Shop, an independent US bookstore located in Washington Depot, Connecticut, for more than 60 years.
+She’ll sign and dedicate the book.

-I couldn’t think of a better investment in your or that special someone’s health and wellbeing right now.
+I couldn’t think of a better investment in that special someone’s health right now – or yours.

-The book was a game changer in nutrition science when it was published in May 2014.
+The book was a game changer in nutrition science in May 2014.
 It continues to make seismic waves in medical and dietetic quarters as its second birthday rolls around.